 Faculty members who will direct or coordinate this self-study learning experience need to work through the modules to become familiar with the content, exercises, and accompanying materials.
 Ideally responsible faculty who plan to use this tool should be prepared at Level II or III.
-If faculty do not feel adequately prepared, enrollment is recommended in one of the workshops frequently provided by several organizations including the Academy of Breastfeeding Medicine (ABM), American Academy of Pediatrics (AAP), La Leche League's Physician's Seminar or other faculty development workshops.
+If faculty do not feel adequately prepared, enrollment is recommended in one of the workshops frequently provided by several organizations including the Academy of Breastfeeding Medicine (ABM), American Academy of Pediatrics (AAP), or other faculty development workshops.
 For those who will be working with students who intend to pursue certification by the International Board of Lactation Consultant Examiners, the workshops carried out by International Lactation Consultant Association (ILCA) workshops would be helpful.
 These workshop opportunities are announced by the sponsors on their organizational websites provided in annex G.

-If enrollment in such workshops is not possible, the course, Increasing Breastfeeding Success: Why It Matters and What the Research Shows prepared by the Physician Lactation Education Collaborative of Washington State provides much Level 2 information and is made available at minimal cost.
-Information about obtaining this material can be obtained at: www.withinreachwa.org.
 Recently the AAP made their Residency Curriculum available on their web site (www.AAP.org/breastfeeding).
-Much of this material is available without charge, though some recommended items (such as training videos/DVDs can be obtained for a fee from other sources.
+Much of the material is available without charge, though some recommended items such as training videos/DVDs must be obtained for a fee from non AAP sources.
 This would also help prepare faculty at Level II.
-Though neither the Washington State Physician's Collaborative nor the AAP Residency Curriculum material is intended to be a self-study course, both offer information and tools that can be helpful to someone who is already reasonably knowledgeable.
+Though the AAP Residency Curriculum material is not intended to be a self-study course, it offers information and tools that can be helpful to someone who is already reasonably knowledgeable.